JuliaCJK/CEDICT.jl/docs/src/index.md

 ```

 ## Installation
-This package can be installed as usual via Pkg:
+This package can be installed in the usual way via Pkg from the General Registry:
 ```julia-repl
 julia> ] add CCEDICT
 ```